How Rare Are BJJ Black Belts?

 But, if you based it on IBJJF’s official tally, there are 7,447 listed black belts and counting by the time this post is written.

-If we use IBJJF’s registered black belts as a guide and from estimates taken at my previous two Brazilian Jiu Jitsu gyms, 1 out of 25 black belts were registered with IBJJF so we can estimate there are approximately ~186,175 Brazilian Jiu Jitsu black belts in the world.
+If we use IBJJF’s registered black belts as a guide and from estimates taken at my current Brazilian Jiu Jitsu gym, 1 out of 6 black belts were registered with IBJJF so we can estimate that there are approximately ~60,000 black belts in Brazilian jiu jitsu worldwide.

-There are incentives to register as a black belter on the IBJJF’s website.
-For one, you can earn a certificate and you are allowed to compete at IBJJF competitions.
+There are incentives to register as a black belt on the IBJJF’s website.
+For one, you can earn a certificate, and you are allowed to compete at IBJJF competitions.
 While the process costs money, many people see it as a way to validate their black belt status.

 Unfortunately, it’s not the only way of counting black belts.
 Overall, the number of 7,447 also sounds quite small.
 In fact, there are actually more black belts unregistered on the IBJJF website.